Resources

 Software Licensing

-501(c)(3) organizations are herby granted
+501(c)(3) organizations are herby granted without charge a

 license to download and use this software for calculating their own form 990 Schedule A results.